 The proposed project is part of the Channel Improvement Program for the Mississippi River and Tributaries Project.
 The potential for adverse effects on the federally endangered interior least tern (Sterna antillarum athalassos), pallid sturgeon (Scaphirhynchus albus), and fat pocketbook mussel (Potamilus capax) resulting from this program, including bendway weir construction, are addressed in the 2013 formal consultation with the U.S. Fish and Wildlife Service, pursuant to Section 7 of the Endangered Species Act.
 The U.S. Fish and Wildlife Service does not believe that the proposed work would result in jeopardy to federally listed species.
 Investigations into HTRW activities near the project area revealed that no known HTRW sites would be impacted by the proposed project.
 Pursuant to Section 404 of the Clean Water Act and Section 10 of the Rivers and Harbors Act, a joint public notice and Section 404(b)(1) Evaluation were completed, and Section 401 water quality certification was requested from the State of Arkansas.
-Pursuant to 36 CFR 800.3(a)(1), the District Archaeologist has determined that this project has no potential to cause effects to historic properties eligible for the National Register of Historic Places.
-Thus, no further Section 106 (National Historic Preservation Act) consultation is required.
-However, if prehistoric or historic artifacts, human bones, or other archaeological materials subject to the Native American Graves Protection and Repatriation Act (NAGPRA) are found during construction, all activities would cease immediately in that area and the Memphis District Archaeologist would be contacted.
-State Historic Preservation Office and tribal NAGPRA representatives, the local sheriff, etc., would be contacted as required by state and federal law.
+Since all work will be conducted from the river, no known sunken vessels are in the project locations, and no grading will be conducted on the bank, there is not a possibility of affecting a significant cultural resource.
+The Arkansas State Historic Preservation Officer (SHPO) concurred that the proposed actions would not affect listed or eligible historic properties.